 On the other hand, consider your own personality.
 Do you have an engineer’s desire to examine every detail and inspect every line item, or do you just want the remodel to go smoothly and the results to be beautiful?

 Do you value a designer with good listening skills who can take your ideas and turn them into a custom design that matches your vision?
-Do you and your partner or spouse get along with the remodeler you’re considering?
+Are you and your partner comfortable working with the remodeler you’re considering?

 Ideally, this is one of the services that your design-build team or contractor will perform for you.
 But if you choose to go it alone, make sure you know how much time is needed for each step of the renovation project and the corresponding budget.

 You’ll also need a plan for where to store your belongings during construction; this can be as simple or complex as you like.
-Whoever creates the schedule, it should be a detailed schedule that includes all major milestones and shows when each subcontractor needs to be on-site to achieve them.
+Whoever creates the schedule should make it detailed.
+It must include all major milestones and specify when each subcontractor needs to be on-site.

 Your master calendar will also help you figure out when you’ll need materials, fittings, and appliances on-site.